Parika23/Supply-Chain-Logistics/README.md

 | RMSE | 2.753 |
 | R² | 0.793 |

-The existing `Demand_Forecast` variable was also evaluated as a baseline and is treated as a planning-time forecast for modelling purposes.
+The existing `Demand_Forecast` variable was also evaluated as a baseline and is treated as a planning time forecast for modelling purposes.

 ### Project Structure